 You and I give a percentage of every paycheck to the Social Security program.
 Ever notice that line on your pay stub that says “FICA”?
 That stands for Federal Insurance Contributions Act.
 This tax includes contributions to both Social Security and Medicare.
 Your employer may list “OASDI” (Old Age Survivor and Disability Insurance)—that’s Social Security.
 Or Medicare may be shown as “Fed Med/EE.”
 In every paycheck, 6.2% of your gross income goes to Social Security and at least 1.45% goes to Medicare.(2)

 Even though you’ll likely earn those 40 credits pretty early in your career, you don’t get to start taking out Social Security payments until you reach a certain age.
+You can start taking out a reduced benefit (70% of your full benefit) at age 62.
 If you were born in 1960 or later, full retirement age is 67.
 If you were born before that year, full retirement age decreases slightly by month and year of birth.

 Now, you can choose to delay receiving your benefits—and you’ll be rewarded for it.
 If you wait until age 70 to start receiving Social Security, you’ll receive between 124% and 132% of the full benefit, depending on your age.(4) That’s free money!
 So, if you’re in good health, delaying retirement a few years might be a great option for you.

 According to the Social Security Administration, the estimated average monthly benefit for retired workers will be $1,503.(5) That’s just over $17,500 a year.
 To put it in perspective, the poverty guideline for a one-person household in 2019 was $12,490.(6) You won’t be jetting off to Paris, France, on that kind of income.
 Maybe Paris, Texas.